Author: Troy Townsin

 Publisher: Polyglot Publishing

-Just released in hardcover with revised illustrations.
+Just released in board book.
 This best-selling children’s book is already a favourite of people young and old around the globe and its lyrics have been sung in classrooms and assemblies across the country.
 The book’s endearing use of iconic Canadianisms provides a great tool for young readers developing memory recognition and learning to count.
 Its comical ending, with all the characters in the tree, provides a captivating look-and-find.

 “Wonderful Book” - Robert Munsch